top local Norfolk cheese nearby

 Wissington – Wilton Farm (Hockwold, near Thetford):

 Wissington is a hard ewe’s milk cheese and one of Norfolk’s quietly brilliant discoveries.
 Made at Wilton Farm in Hockwold, near Thetford, it was originally developed by pioneering cheesemaker Jane Murray and is now produced on a small scale by Becky Enefer, using milk from her own flock of Friesland sheep.
-Its name, a nod to the sugar beet factory that originally dominated the skyline near the farm, connects the cheese to the agricultural landscape that surrounds its evolution.
+Its name, a nod to the sugar beet factory that once dominated the area, ties the cheese to Norfolk’s farming heritage.

 Norfolk Tawny – Ferndale Farm (Little Barningham):

 Norfolk Tawny is a distinctive raw milk cheese washed in local ale during maturation, which develops a tawny-coloured, sticky rind and a bold, savoury character.
-Produced by Ferndale Cheeses at Little Barningham, it was first created in 2016 and quickly caught attention for its depth of flavour and richly aromatic finish.
-Slightly softer and more supple than the farm’s clothbound Norfolk Dapple, Tawny offers a creamy yet punchy profile that appeals to those who enjoy a more robust cheese.
+Produced by Ferndale Cheeses, it offers a robust punch and smooth finish, a bit like the big brother to their Norfolk Dapple.
+It’s a confident cheese for those who like character.

 Copys Cloud – Mrs Temple’s Cheeses (Wighton):